 Law and the Biosciences

-This course fulfills the second-level Writing and Rhetoric Requirement (WRITE 2) and emphasizes oral and multimedia presentation.
+This course fulfills the second-level Writing and Rhetoric Requirement (WRITE 2) and emphasizes oral presentation.